MeeperMogle/reddit-stuff/README.md

 1. Make sure a recent version of nodejs and npm is installed on your system (https://nodejs.org)
     Under linux you will most likely as well need to add a symlink in /usr/bin: node -> nodejs (`sudo ln -s /usr/bin/nodejs /usr/bin/node`)
     Or add the bin-folder to your PATH
-2. Install webpack: `npm install -g webpack` (you'll need sudo)
+2. Install Ruby
-3. Install webpack-dev-server: `npm install -g webpack-dev-server` (you'll need sudo)
-4. Install sass
-    1. Install ruby
     1. Windows: use the ruby installer (http://rubyinstaller.org/)
     2. Linux: `sudo apt-get install ruby`
-    2. use gem (ruby's package manager) to install sass: `gem install sass` (you'll need sudo)
-5. Load Modules with `npm install`
+3. Launch "getSetup.sh" (Linux) / "getSetup.sh" (Windows)
-6. Install the devLoader.user.js userscript
-    Change @match to fit your page
+4. Install the "devLoader.user.js" userscript into Tampermonkey/Greasemonkey in your browser Change @match to fit your page

 How do I start developing?